 “No, I don’t even think I’m in any will.
 That’s why I asked if you wanted my Mom and Dad here instead of me?”

-"Miss Jonas would you come in please.
+“Miss Jonas would you come in please.
 Steve, Mary Jonas will see you at the house every morning for a while.
-Tell her what you need, how she can help and trust her as you do me, she is my daughter.
+Tell her what you need; how she can help and trust her as you do me, she is my daughter.
 As you might guess, she was named after your Grandmother too.
-She was very special to me, we grew up together since she was 11 and knew each other more than 60 years.
+She was very special to me; we grew up together since she was very young and knew each other more than 60 years.
 My daughter will help you through this.
-I suggest you go to 'your' new home', I don't think the reception at your old house will be what you need right now."
+I suggest you go to ‘your’ new home’, I don’t think the reception at your old house will be what you need right now.”

-"Mary take my car, I'll have his dropped off this week.
-Stop at the bank with him and see Mr. Carson, he has some papers for Steve to sign as well as a checking, savings, debit and credit card already set up for him.
-And Mary, it is not nice to take advantage of a client, so be nice!"
+“Mary take my car, and take Steve to his home.
+I will have his car dropped off later.
+Stop first at the bank with him and see Mr. Carson, he has some forms and papers for Steve to sign as well as a checking, savings, debit and credit card already set up for him.
+And Mary, it is not nice to take advantage of a client, so be nice!”

 “I can be very nice, Daddy.
 C’mon Stevie, let’s blow this popsicle stand and see your new home.”